 Our eyes need regular exercise to keep them healthy, just like your heart and muscles.
 For a few minutes each day, trace a figure eight with your eyes and then focus on something 10-20 feet in front of you.
 You can also practice holding out your arm and concentrating on your thumb as you bring it close to your face to improve your focus and eye muscles.

 One study found that “every increase in physical activity level reduces the Advanced Glaucoma Intervention score by 3.4 points.”
 In other words, participants who engaged in consistent physical activity at a certain threshold had the potential to lower their risk of glaucoma or the severity of the condition.

 Those living with diabetes may also experience diabetic retinopathy, which damages the retina at the back of the eye.
 If left untreated, this condition can lead to decreased vision or blindness.

 The retina has blood vessels that can get damaged by high sugar levels in the blood.
-Too much sugar can also cause these vessels to swell or even leak into the retina, causing blurriness and blind spots.
+Too much sugar can also cause these vessels to swell or leak into the retina, causing blurriness and blind spots.

 Managing these sugar levels, routine eye examinations, and early intervention can help prevent this damage to your eyes.

 Harmful ultraviolet (UV) radiation from the sun can increase the risk of damaging your eyes.
 Long-term exposure can modify the proteins in your lenses, leading to cataracts, macular degeneration, or other eye issues.
 As a result, your eyes may worsen, leading to blurry vision and more severe eyesight loss.